orbs-network/orbs-spec/behaviors/services/public-api.md

 Currently a single instance per virtual chain per node.

 During shutdown no new calls will be received and pending calls will be completed.
-Long polling calls (sendTransaction and getTransactionStatus should return immediately with the currently known status to hide the shutdown or with an error indicating the server is shutting down - TBD?)
+Long polling calls (sendTransaction and getTransactionStatus) should return immediately with the currently known status in case of a shutdown signal.

 #### Interacts with services